Hareesh108/jscriptor/README.md

-# 🛠️ Unify-JS — Lightweight Typed Superset for JavaScript
+# 🛠️ JS Scriptor — Lightweight Typed Superset for JavaScript

-**Unify-JS** is a lightweight, **typed superset 🚀** of JavaScript that catches type errors early and keeps your codebase clean and maintainable—without any heavy setup
+**JS Scriptor** is a lightweight, **typed superset 🚀** of JavaScript that catches type errors early and keeps your codebase clean and maintainable—without any heavy setup.

 ---